-Lauren Gardner, associate professor in the Department of Civil and Systems Engineering, recently has worked with a team of researchers…More
+Lauren Gardner, associate professor in the Department of Civil and Systems Engineering and co-director of the Center for Systems Science…More

 ● Kimia Ghobadi’s research includes the use of mathematical models, optimization, and analytics to solve problems in complex healthcare systems and medical decision-making.
 She also develops mathematical framework for inference models can be used in recognizing key factors that resulted in specific outcomes in network.

 ● Lauren Gardner’s research on the topic of bio-secure mobility utilizes network optimization and mathematical modeling to improve understanding of disease dynamics as a complex function of transportation systems, land use, climate, and population demographics.
 Her work also uses integrated simulation and optimization frameworks to solve resource-allocation problems.